xenosf/CTF-Writeups/CDDC 2021/Linux Rules the World!/5 - Super/README.md

 bot5@cybot01:/home/bot4$ cd ~
 ```

 In the home directory, there is `flag.txt`.
-However, `bot5` does not have access to read the file; only `bot6` is allowed to:
+However, it is owned by `bot6`, and only `bot6` is allowed to read the file:

 ```
 bot5@cybot01:~$ ls -la